tutorcruncher/timecruncher/site/terms.md

 ## General Conditions

 1. Your use of the Service is at your sole risk.
-The service is provided on an “as is” and “as available” basis.
+The service is provided on an "as is" and "as available" basis.
 1. We may, but have no obligation to, remove Content and Accounts containing Content that we determine in our sole discretion are unlawful, offensive, threatening, libelous, defamatory, pornographic, obscene or otherwise objectionable or violates any party’s intellectual property or these Terms of Service.
 1. You agree not to resell, duplicate, reproduce or exploit any part of the Service without the express written permission of TimeCruncher.
 1. It is your responsibility to check every invoice and payment order to make sure they are correct before receiving or dispensing funds.